sandromiano/ninatool/README.md

 $L_\mathrm{U}$
 and energy units
 $E_\mathrm{U}$
-can be derived from current_units as:
+can be derived from the current units as:

 $L_\mathrm{U} = \dfrac{\Phi_0}{2\pi I_\mathrm{U}}$